dhabaleshwar/Threat-Modeling-For-Dummies/All About Threat Modeling.md

 Example: The use-case view would outline scenarios like searching for products, adding items to the cart, and completing a purchase.

 By using the 4+1 view model , everyone involved in building the software can have a better understanding of how the system works from different perspectives.
 It helps in communication, identifying potential issues, and making sure the system meets the requirements of users and stakeholders.
+## Decomposing and Modeling The System
+To perform threat modeling, it's important to understand how a system works and how it interacts with its surroundings.
+Here are some steps to help you decompose and model the system:

+1- Start by creating a high-level diagram that shows the flow of information in the system.
+Identify the different parts of the system, like applications or modules, and how they connect with each other.

+2- Identify the trusted boundaries of the system.
+These are the points where the system interacts with external entities.
+For example, if you're looking at a website, the trusted boundary could be where the website interacts with user input.

+3- Add actors to the diagram.
+Actors can be both internal and external entities that interact with the system.
+Internal actors could be users or administrators, while external actors could be attackers or other systems.

+4- Define internal trusted boundaries within the system.
+These are the different security zones or compartments that have been designed to protect certain parts of the system.

+5- Review the actors you identified earlier to make sure they align with the trusted boundaries and the overall system design.

+6- Add information flows to the diagram.
+These represent how data or information moves between different parts of the system.
+For example, it could be the flow of user input from a web form to a database.

+7- Identify the information elements and classify them based on your information classification policy.
+This means categorizing the information based on its sensitivity or importance.
+For example, personal user data may be classified as highly sensitive.

+8- Where possible, add assets to the identified information flows.
+Assets are the valuable resources that need protection, such as databases, servers, or intellectual property.
+This helps you identify what needs to be safeguarded.